 Once an area is hair free, you need to retreat it every four to eight weeks.
 If you do not do this, the hair follicles will re-activate and it will start to grow back.

 Your Philips Lumea is not charging?

 After a few years, the rechargeable models start to have charging issues.
 This is typical of any electrical product that relies upon re-chargeable batteries.
-Eventually, the battery stops holding a charge.
+Eventually, the battery may no longer charge at all.